Pablo Sarabia: Paris Saint-Germain

 On 2 July 2019, Sarabia signed a five-year contract with Paris Saint-Germain.
 He scored his first goal in Ligue 1 on 5 October, opening the 4–0 home defeat of Angers and later making two assists.

-Sarabia scored the winning penalty in the 2020 Coupe de la Ligue Final against Lyon on 31 July, following a 0–0 draw after 120 minutes.
+Sarabia scored the winning penalty in the 2020 Coupe de la Ligue final against Lyon on 31 July, following a 0–0 draw after 120 minutes.
 He added six goals in 27 appearances in the domestic league for the runners-up (seven in all competitions).

-Loan to Sporting CP

 On 1 September 2021, Sarabia joined Portuguese club Sporting CP on a season-long loan.
 He made his Primeira Liga debut ten days later, replacing Jovane Cabral for the last 30 minutes of the 1–1 draw against Porto.
 He scored his first goal on 28 November, opening a 2–0 home win over Tondela.

 On 29 January 2022, Sarabia profited from a long ball from his compatriot Pedro Porro to complete a 2–1 comeback victory against Benfica in the final of the Taça da Liga in Leiria.
 He scored a squad-best 15 times in the league for the runners-up, 21 overall.

 Wolverhampton Wanderers

 On 17 January 2023, Premier League side Wolverhampton Wanderers announced the transfer of Sarabia on a two-and-a-half-year deal, for a reported €5 million fee.
-He made his league debut five days later, replacing Adama Traoré at half-time on an eventual 3–0 loss at Manchester City.
+He made his league debut five days later, replacing Adama Traoré at half-time in an eventual 3–0 loss at Manchester City.
 He made his first start on 4 February, helping the hosts to defeat Liverpool by the same score.
 He scored his first goal on 24 February, opening the 1–1 draw away to Fulham.

+Sarabia scored his first home goal for Wolves, an equaliser, after coming on as an 87th-minute substitute against Tottenham Hotspur on 11 November 2023.
+He then provided the cross for Mario Lemina's 2–1 winner, thereby becoming the player to have been introduced at the latest point in a Premier League game in its history to have both scored and assisted a goal.

+On 9 November 2024, Sarabia scored his first goal of the season, opening the 2–0 win over Southampton and contributing to his team's first league win as they left the bottom of the table.
+After over four months without finding the net, he came off the bench to equalise and later assist in a 2–1 away victory against Ipswich Town, moving his side 12 points clear of the relegation zone.
+On 20 April 2025, through a free kick, he scored the only goal at Old Trafford to defeat hosts Manchester United, secure survival and mark the first time the club had won five top-flight games in a row since 1970 and achieved a first league double over that opposition since 1979–80.

+Sarabia left Wolverhampton on 30 June 2025, with 77 appearances to his credit.

+Al-Arabi

+On 18 June 2025, Sarabia joined Al-Arabi on a two year contract.